charliehoward/NorthPoint-Installer/README.md

 [![built-in-PowerShell](https://img.shields.io/badge/Built%20in-PowerShell-blue)](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) ![Choco](https://img.shields.io/badge/Powered%20by-Chocolatey-brown) ![Arch](https://img.shields.io/badge/Arch-x86%20|%20AMD64-blue) ![OS](https://img.shields.io/badge/OS-Windows%2010%20|%20Windows%2011-green)

-## NorthPoint Installer 3.2021.12.13.1
+## NorthPoint Installer 3.2022.05.07.0
 ###### Copyright (c) Charlie Howard 2016-2022 All rights reserved.

 When run you will get a form that allows to select what programs you wish to install.

+When run it will install Microsoft .NET (3.5, 4.5, 4.6.1, 4.6.2), Microsoft Visual C++ Redistributable, HashTab and 7-zip by default as these are needed or recommended for the installer to work correctly.

-Has the option to install the Computer Repair Centre OEM information, Microsoft .NET (3.5, 4.5, 4.6.1, 4.6.2), 7-zip, Bing Wallpapers, Google Chrome, iTunes, Kaspersky Internet Security 2021 (uninstalls Kaspersky Secure Connection), LibreOffice, Mozilla Firefox, Mozilla Thunderbird, Skype, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Windows 10 darkmode & Zoom.
+Has the option to install the Computer Repair Centre OEM information, Bing Wallpapers, Dark mode, Google Chrome, iTunes, Kaspersky Internet Security 2022 (uninstalls Kaspersky Secure Connection & Kaspersky VPN), LibreOffice, MalwareBytes, Microsoft Office 2007, Microsoft Office 2019, Mozilla Firefox, Mozilla Thunderbird, Skype, Teams, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Zoom.

-If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, changes the default Explorer page to "This PC", and auto-arranges Desktop icons.
+If run on Windows 10 or Windows 11 it disables hibernation mode, Wi-Fi sense and changes the default Explorer page to "This PC".

-Changes wallpaper to a selection of HD landscape images.

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

+Can disable sleep and screen timeout if plugged into DC power.

 ### Changelog

+**Update 3.2022.05.07.0**

+Updated download link for Kaspersky.
+Updated the readme to include new features I previously forgot to add.
+Corrected some typos.
+Removed taskbar pin as this currently doesn't work on Windows 11. uBlock Origin is now disabled by default due to some customer complaints about removing it.

 **Update 3.2021.12.13.1**